mittalvaibhav1/introdunctionGitGitHub/README.md

-# introdunctionGitGitHub
+# Git and github
-This is just a demo repository
-I am editing the README file.
-Adding some more details about the project description.
+This repository was created as a part of the git and github course from google on coursera.